|

 Rangers”, he and his guerrilla’s conducted raids in an area just on the other side of the Blue Ridge mountains

-from Winchester where THE 196th was stationed.
+from Winchester where the 196th was stationed.

 On April 15th, the 196th received the news that President Lincoln had just been assassinated